What’s your mule? Trekking Colca Canyon in Peru.

 She woke up that morning saying she was sick and was up all night.
-The guide called around and found her an extra one.
+The guide called around and found her an extra animal.
 You cursed her as she stayed behind and considered asking if he could find you one too.
 But you kept quiet.
 It was 4:15 in the morning.
 It was pitch black.
-You had a long trek ahead of you.
+You had a long upwards trek ahead of you.
 There was no other option but to walk.

 You walk, leading them around turns you can’t see, pausing at corners when one turn would lead you up and the other would send you slipping down the rocks.
 You walk until you can’t walk.
 Until you need a break, a sip of water, oxygen.

 You ask then if anyone else wants to take the lead and, luckily, Rosalind, the older woman, the olive farmer from Australia, offers to take over.
 You’re grateful.
 Because you feel so guilty for the other girls that they joined you in the slow group that you would spend the whole morning pushing yourself too far, too fast, if you stayed in front.